NutaEnjoyer/TelegramFilter/README.md

 4. 4 usernames.
 In this array you should leave usernames of people, whose chats you want to filter
 5. 5 username_exception.
 In this array you should leave your usernames if you want the script not to filter messages from you

-Start the script with help 1 command: python.exe main.py
+Start the script using 1 command: python.exe main.py